amittksingh-me/DAT-course-materials/README.md

 <a id='slack'></a>
 ## <img src="https://lh3.googleusercontent.com/CzlsZP3xUHeX3HAGdZ2rL9mK6_C-6T1-YWeBeM8nB3ilmfPSBHCFx4-UbQr8MnQms3d9=w300" width="25px"> Slack

 We'll use Slack for our class communications platform.
 Slack is a messaging platform where you can chat with your peers and instructors.
 We will use Slack to share information about the course, discuss lessons, and submit projects.
-Our Slack homepage is [X](x).
+Our Slack homepage is ga-ds.slack.com #ind-datr-2-24

 **Pro Tip**: If you've never used Slack before, check out these resources:
 - [Intro to Slack](https://www.youtube.com/watch?v=9RJZMSsH7-g)